someCorp/zmapper/README.md

 # zmapper
-# a wrapper around to zmap to scan an range of ports
+# a wrapper around to zmap to scan a range of ports
 # and send a compressed csv via email with the results

 /some/place/zmapper.py --destinations someWhoCares@somedomain.tld --net2Scan somePublicNet/CIDRMask -sp N -ep N+1